frankshearar/Home/NuGetizer-Core-Features.md

 This file will end up in `/contentFiles/cs/any/Samples/ApiExample.cs`.

-By default, `CodeLanguage` and `TargetFramework` are considered `any`.
+By default, `CodeLanguage` and `TargetFramework` are set to `any`.

 #### PackagePath vs TargetPath

-When a `PackageFile` provides a `PackagePath`, that is the final relative path within the `nupkg` where the file will end up.
+When a `PackageFile` provides a `PackagePath`, that is the final relative path within the `nupkg` where the file will end up and no further processing is performed for them by the `AssignPackagePath` task.

-If is quite common, however, to want the files to end up in whatever the right framework directory is for the kind of file.
+If is quite common, however, to want the files to end up in whatever the right framework directory is depending on the current project's TFM.
 For example, if you're providing a localized XML intellisense file, you would want it to end up in the right `lib\[TFM]` root folder, under a relative path of (say) `es-AR`.
 You can achieve this with the `TargetPath` as follows:

 ```xml